-Sealy is a brand better known for their innerspring mattresses, though in recent years they have expanded into memory foam.
+Sealy is a brand better known for their innerspring mattresses, though in recent years they have expanded into this new category.
 The Sealy Optimum collection features 3.0-4.0 lb densities, are made in the USA, and sold through dealers.
 The beds offer a good warranty at 25 years and decent overall satisfaction, though trials depend on the dealer.
 The health score and odor rank below average with little focus on natural products, while heat, ease of movement and lifespan rank in the average range.

 6) Serta Review

-Serta is another traditional innerspring retailer now focusing on memory foam.
+Serta is another traditional innerspring retailer now focusing on popular mattress type.
 The brand’s lead product is Serta iComfort, a gel infused memory foam.
 The beds have above average satisfaction, a good warranty, and are made in the USA.
 Like Sealy, they have average to below-average rankings on odor, heat and movement.
 Despite iComfort’s claims of sleeping cooler, consumers don’t seem to note a large difference in reduced heat with these beds, or a marked comfort difference with gel.

 8) Walmart Review